codeunion/photo-gallery-cli/README.md

 Congratulations!
 You worked hard to build your program, and now you can bask in the satisfaction of your accomplishment.

+One of the primary goals of this project is to learn how to **identify a goal and build incrementally towards that goal**.
+The operative skill in executing this effectively is the skill of [decomposition](http://en.wikipedia.org/wiki/Decomposition_(computer_science)): breaking a complex problem into simpler parts.
+If you can do this well--if you can see difficult problems as nothing more than a series of less-difficult problems--you will be able to accomplish great things with software.
+Do you feel more competent now than at the start?

 At the end of any project, it is good practice to reflect back on the process and the product.

-What did you learn?
-How would you have done it differently if you could start over?
-Where would you make improvements or add features?
-What did you struggle with the most and why?
+- What did you learn?
+- How would you have done it differently if you could start over?
+- Where would you make improvements or add features?
+- What did you struggle with the most and why?

 The answers to these questions will help propel you along your course of learning.
 Enjoy the journey.